 Clean Energy, Green Communities: A Guide to Siting Renewable Energy in the Hudson Valley

-Clean Energy, Green Communities provides a decision-making framework for all stakeholders in the transition to renewable energy – including host communities, developers, landowners and concerned citizens – to find common ground on the best locations for solar energy.
+Clean Energy, Green Communities provides a decision-making framework for all stakeholders in the transition to renewable energy – including host communities, developers, landowners and concerned community members – to find common ground on the best locations for solar energy.
 The guide provides principles and recommendations for proper siting, design, construction and operation of renewable energy facilities to protect natural resources.
 This “smart from the start’ approach of avoiding conflicts at the outset can help build public support for projects, reduce costs and delay, protect our invaluable resources, and promote successful development to ensure our renewable energy targets are met.

 Solar Ready, Climate Resilient: Best Practices and Recommendations for Solar Zoning in the Hudson Valley